Marmalade118/claude-code-task-master/README.md

 #### 2. (Cursor-only) Enable Taskmaster MCP

-Open Cursor Settings (Ctrl+Shift+J) ➡ Click on MCP tab on the left ➡ Enable task-master-ai with the toggle
+Open Cursor Settings (Ctrl+Shift+J) ➡ Click on MCP tab on the left ➡ Enable task-master-cc with the toggle

 #### 3. (Optional) Configure the models you want to use